-Rosh bora aka rosbora is a bengali dish so it is named in bengali.
+Rosh bora aka rosbora is a sweet dish from Bengal, so this sweet is named in Bengali.
 In our bengali language rosh or ros means sweet syrup can be made with sugar or jaggery, flavoured with cardamom.
 On the other hand, bora means fritter, here it is an urad dal fritter or urad dal pakoda.
 In short, this bengali pitha goes through two steps method.
 Making of deep-fried urad dal fritter and preparing of its hot dipping date palm jaggery syrup or sugar syrup.
 Almost the same method is used in making gulab jamun.
 The speciality of both sweets are the same, easily melts in the mouth.

 Rosh bora is a popular traditional sweet of West Bengal and Bangladesh, called pitha /pithe.
 However, in our bengali cuisine, pitha is prepared with rice flour and coconut and ros bora has no common ingredients with pitha.
 Just because, this sweet is prepared in Poush Sankranti and mostly made with date palm jaggery or nolen gur, so it is considered as pitha/pithe.

 Try this sweet at home and let me know your valuable feedback about this roshbora recipe in the comment section below.

 You may try my other dessert recipes like payesh(sweet kheer) for the upcoming Makar Sankranti or Poush Parbon festival-

 Rosh bora recipe | Bengali rosbora recipe – a sweet bengali pita

 Rosh bora recipe | Bengali rosbora recipe – a sweet bengali pitaCourse: Sweet dish/ DessertCuisine: BengaliDifficulty: Easy